Rozonda Thomas: Personal life

+In 2001, Thomas began dating Usher, after she starred in his music videos for "U Remind Me", "U Got It Bad", and "U Don't Have to Call".
+Their relationship ended in 2003.

 In late 2022, Thomas began dating actor Matthew Lawrence.
 The pair went public with their relationship in January 2023.

+On March 4, 2024, Thomas became a grandmother after her son's wife gave birth to a daughter.

+She is a member of the Granite Bay Seventh-day Adventist Church.

 Other ventures

-Thomas and the rest of the members of TLC were big proponents of encouraging safe sex.
-For the music video of the song, "Ain't 2 Proud 2 Beg" Thomas and other band members wore condoms on their clothing.
+Thomas and the other members of TLC were big proponents of encouraging safe sex.
+For the music video of the song, "Ain't 2 Proud 2 Beg" Thomas and her band members wore condoms on their clothing.
 In 2003, Thomas and Watkins teamed up with Agouron Pharmaceuticals to create a national education program about HIV/AIDS.
 The program supplied people with information about HIV/AIDS, including prevention and treatment.

 In 2012, Thomas started a non-profit organization called Chilli's Crew.
-The organization is an Atlanta-based program targeted at helping girls between the ages of 13-17 build healthy levels of self-esteem.
+The organization is an Atlanta-based program targeted at helping girls between the ages of 13 and 17 build healthy levels of self-esteem.

-In 2013, Thomas took a stand against cyberbullying after her son Tron was a victim.
+In 2013, Thomas took a stand against cyberbullying after her son was a victim.
 The gossip site MediaTakeOut.com targeted Thomas's son because of his apparel and questioned his sexuality.
 In response, Thomas created a petition through change.org to get the article deleted from the site and to stop staff members from gossiping about minors entirely.
 In her petition, she described what cyberbullying is and statistics about some of the victims.
 The site ended up removing the article and issuing an apology to her son.

+In 2018, Thomas became the face of DAYO casual wear.